bcgov/cas-registration/docs/compliance/automated_process_compliance_handlers.md

 This document describes the automated processes that run overnight for compliance and the compliance handlers that are run on each invoice.

-## The automated process service
+## The Automated Process Service

 [bc_obps/compliance/service/automated_process/automated_process_service.py](../../bc_obps/compliance/service/automated_process/automated_process_service.py)

-This service file iterates over every BCIERS invoice that exists in elicensing, refreshing the invoice data to ensure that it is working with current information & runs a series of handlers that determine what actions if any the system should take.
+This service file iterates over every BCIERS invoice that exists in eLicensing, refreshing the invoice data to ensure that it is working with current information & runs a series of handlers that determine what actions if any the system should take.
 These processes are run overnight at 4am.

-## The compliance handlers
+## The Compliance Handlers

 - PenaltyPaidHandler,
 - PenaltyAccruingHandler,